nickcrider/ot-docs/docs/hardware.md

 This section shows you how to interact with hardware in the API.
-The API makes it easy to manage the pipettes attached to your robot, the labware you're using to hold your reagents, and (optionally) the Openrons Hardware modules that enable additional workflows.
+The API makes it easy to manage the pipettes attached to your robot, the labware you're using to hold your reagents, and (optionally) the Opentrons Hardware modules that enable additional workflows.

 Specifically, you'll learn how the API handles: